jlong5795/challenge-web/README.md

 - Use Redux to store the application's state and process any client-side network requests.
 - Links shared in the chat show an extracted metadata preview (page title, image, description/summary, or whatever you want).
 - In the client, show a list of all users who are logged in to the room.
+- Allow users to tag other users in their messages - you can decide how this looks/behaves.

+## Notes
-- The login can be email only for simplicity.
+- The login can be email-only for simplicity.
 - Feel free to use any additional third-party styling or component libraries.

-## Bonus Points (Not Required!)

-- Use the new [React Hooks API](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889) instead of React class components.
-- Allow users to tag/mention other users in their messages.

 ## What We're Looking For